HestHub/nix-config/blog.md

 Here we can see a couple of exciting things:

-We have a set of different domains that we configure in this file, First, a couple that gets configured during the installation, and that I'll leave as is:
+We have a set of different domains that we configure in this file, First, a couple that get configured during the installation and that I'll leave as is:

 - boot
 - networking